- Installing R and DescTools

 Skill Level Intermediate

-- [Conrad] Excel is a powerful tool for statistics.
-But it has its limits.
+- [Conrad] Excel is a powerful tool for statistics, but it has it's limits.
 R is a dedicated statistical package that's constantly growing, adding new capabilities.
-One problem it hasn't yet solved, is it can be tough to learn.
-I know plenty of people and you probably do to, who use Excel to do basic and intermediate statistical analysis.
-Many of them say that they'd like to add R to their tool kit, but the documentation on R terse.
-It's dense, and hard to follow.
+One problem it hasn't yet solved is that it can be tough to learn.
+I know plenty of people, and you probably do too, who use Excel to do basic and intermediate statistical analysis.
+Many of them say that they'd like to add R to their toolkit, but the documentation on R is terse.
+It's dense and hard to follow.
 That puts people off.
-You don't need all the information crammed into the formal documentation at least not right now.
-Let's start with the basic skills that you need to leverage your experience in Excel, and start runnin' the more sophisticated analysis, that R can provide.
-Hi, I'm Conrad Carlberg, and I'd like to invite you to join me for my course on LinkedIn Learning.
-Where I'll show you how to get started with R, and how to get your data back and forth between R and Excel.
+You don't need all the information crammed into the formal documentation, at least not right now.
+Let's start with the basic skills that you need to leveridge your experience in Excel and start running the more sophisticated analysis that R can provide.
+I am Conrad Carlberg and I'd like to invite you to join me for my course on LinkedIn Learning where I'll show you how to get started with R and how to get your data back and forth between R and Excel.